 Breezy and perched on the Burleigh Heads beachfront, Rick Shores delivers more than just delicious food.
 Echoing the stunning view over the Pacific, the menu focuses on seafood in all its tasty forms: there’s a fried bug roll with crisp lettuce and Sriracha, a fresh burst of kingfish sashimi with persimmon and ponzu or a barramundi and pandan leaf curry.

 What does it take to keep a kitchen running for over 25 years?
 Unfailing and unpretentious food, a rock-solid wine list and welcoming staff, according to E’cco Bistro, one of the city’s stalwart spots for a fabulous meal.
-Choose from hearty favourites including pork belly finished with orange marmalade and fennel, or the quail, doused in sunshine-coloured harissa.
+Choose from hearty favourites including pork belly finished with fermented pears and plum, or the quail, cooked in green curry and topped with pickled cucumber.